jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

 This is an example project to illustrate how to use the onboard 128x64 OLED display (connected via I2C, hardwired to the pins used by GPIO 4 and 5) in an ESP-IDF project.

+This is the exact board used and tested: https://amazon.com/gp/product/B072HBW53G

 The project was created using Eclipse (Oxygen) on Windows.

 If you figure out how to turn it into a CLion or PlatformIO project, PLEASE fork it and share it on Github.